generate_before_header

 About

-Jeffrey Clark, an attorney and a member of the conservative Federalist Society, worked as an assistant attorney general for the Environment and Natural Resources Division of the U.S. Department of Justice before being appointed acting chief of its Civil Division in September 2020.
-In that role, he became deeply involved in Trump’s efforts to overturn the presidential election results.
+Jeffrey Clark, an attorney and a member of the conservative Federalist Society, worked as an assistant attorney general for the Environment and Natural Resources Division of the U.S. Department of Justice (DOJ) before being appointed acting chief of its Civil Division in September 2020.
+In that role, he was deeply involved in Trump’s efforts to overturn the results of the presidential election.

-After leaving the DOJ with Trump’s departure from Washington, Clark worked at the New Civil Liberties Alliance, a conservative-libertarian law firm dedicated to fighting “the administrative state,” for a short period of time.
+Immediately after leaving the DOJ, Clark worked for a short period of time at the New Civil Liberties Alliance, a conservative-libertarian law firm dedicated to fighting “the administrative state.”
 In October 2021, a bipartisan group of lawyers filed an ethics complaint against him with the D.C.
 Court of Appeals for his role in attempting to nullify the results of the 2020 presidential election.
+In June 2023, a federal judge cleared the way for the D.C.
+Bar to resume its disciplinary proceedings against him.

 January 6, 2021